hanruihua/ir-sim/doc/source/configuration.md

 - **Group Configurations**: By default, objects within the same group share configurations.
 To customize individual objects within a group, add sub-parameters using `-`.
 Unspecified objects will inherit the last defined configuration within the group.

-- **Unobstructed Flag**: Use the `unobstructed` flag with caution.
-Setting it to `True` allows the object to ignore collisions, which can be useful for certain simulation scenarios but may lead to unrealistic interactions.

 - **Kinematics and Velocities**: Ensure that the `velocity` and `vel_max` parameters match the kinematics model.
 For example, a differential drive robot (`'diff'`) should have velocities in `[v, omega]`, while an omnidirectional robot (`'omni'`) uses `[vx, vy]`.

-- **Sensors**: Adding sensors to objects enhances their ability to perceive the environment.
-The sensor configurations require correct parameterization to function as intended.

-- **Arrival Modes**: Choose the `arrive_mode` that best suits your simulation.
-For precise positioning, `'position'` may suffice.
-If orientation is critical, use `'state'` to include heading in arrival checks.

-- **Plotting Options**: Customize the visualization of your simulation through the `plot` parameter.
-This can greatly aid in debugging and presentation by highlighting trajectories, goals, and other aspects.
+- **Plotting Options**: Customize the visualization of your simulation through the `plot` parameter for each object if the `plot` section is located in the object configuration.
+If it is located in the root of the object configuration, it will be applied to all objects.

 By carefully configuring these parameters, you can create a rich and dynamic simulation environment tailored to your specific needs.